Neotys-Labs/neoload-models/neoload-project/doc/v3/scenario.md

 #### Example

-Defining a scenario with 1 SLA profile and 1 population.
+Defining a scenario with 1 SLA profile and 1 population:

 ```yaml
 scenarios: